 The Fare is $11.50 per person each way.
 However, this is for Powell Street other stops may vary.
 You can find a Fare calculator and lots more BART info on the BART website.

 This service will get most people right into the center of San Francisco and within walking distance of their hotel.
 However, if some hotels may be a little way from the BART line.
-You will then need to catch a bus the final part of your journey.
+You will then need to catch a bus for the final part of your journey.
 See our guide to getting around San Francisco for more help.

 One point of note for this is the issue of your luggage.
 As you are on public transport all lifting and carrying will need to be done by yourselves.
 If you are not comfortable lifting your bags potentially up a few flights of stairs this is probably not the best option.